 It’s the damndest thing, isn’t it?
 How a mental health condition can take you on a wild ride of feeling worthless to feeling super productive.
-Feeling like a one on the wellness meter is by no means where I aspire to be.
+Feeling like a “1” on the wellness meter is by no means where I aspire to be.
 No, I love the moments in time when I feel well.
 It’s where we all strive to be but, I have to be honest, it’s hard to know where to draw the line.

-Take last week for example, what a wonderful period of time.
+Take last week, for example – what a wonderful period of time.
 I took the opportunity to spend time with some good friends and even attended a community outing.
-A gathering that was full of strangers no less.
+A gathering that was full of strangers, no less.

-Sadly, I still fell victim to the powers of mental illness
+Sadly, I still fell victim to the powers of mental illness.

 While being social and getting out to public places is crucial, I sometimes forget that I am still fighting for the resilience required to handle it all.
-When I am at the top of my game; I stop paying attention to the fact that mental illness is all an ebb and flow.
+When I am at the top of my game; I stop paying attention to the fact that mental illness is all an ebb-and-flow.

 And, like radiation, if exposed to triggers for too long, I slowly start to become symptomatic.
 The best way to avoid a crash is knowing your tolerances, a skill that I don’t always adhere to.
-Trust me, it’s not that I don’t want to, it’s just feeling good makes me forget.
+Trust me, it’s not that I don’t want to, it’s just that feeling good makes me forget.

 The trouble with forgetting is, is sooner or later, PTSD will remind me that it was only taking a nap.
 A sad reality I was reminded of the other day when I was so mentally drained, I slept all day.
 Oops.
 As a consequence, I am still feeling its effect two days later.